Introduction

 Recruitment

-To attract a diverse array of highly-qualified applicants.
+To attract a broad and highly qualified pool of applicants.

 Selection